Gyton Grantley: Television

 In 2008, Grantley shot to fame in the high rating drama, Underbelly, where he played antagonist and criminal Carl Williams.
 With this role he won the 'Most Outstanding Actor' award at the Logies.

 In 2009, he starred in 30 Seconds and season two of East West 101.

 In 2012, Grantley was cast in a new series, House Husbands, playing the character Kane Albert.
 In 2015, Grantley left the series after its fourth season, however returned in the fifth-season finale for a brief appearance.

 He was announced in late 2013 that he would be reprising his role of Carl Williams in the sequel/spin-off series Fat Tony & Co. which was not placed under the Underbelly franchise (for financing reasons) and focused on the rise and fall of Tony Mokbel, who also featured in the original series, played by Robert Mammone.
+Grantley reprised his role of Carl Williams for the final time in Informer 3838 in 2020, he has since said that the role which made him famous led to people to call him 'Carl' almost everyday.

-In 2017 Gyton took on his first TV presenting role as Host of TEN's Pooches at Play, a lifestyle show all about dogs and our relationship with them.
+In 2017 Gyton took on his first TV presenting role as Host of Channel 10's Pooches at Play, a lifestyle show all about dogs and our relationship with them.
 In 2018 he is performing in the theatrical production Hand to God and continues his hosting role on Pooches at Play.